Princeton Club (Philadelphia): Princeton Club of Philadelphia

 The Princeton Club of Philadelphia was founded in 1868, and was housed in five other buildings before moving to Locust Street.
-According to its 1912 Yearbook, the club served "to foster good fellowship among Princeton men; and also to provide a suitable place for Alumni meetings, smokers, etc."
+According to its 1912 Yearbook, the club served "to foster good fellowship among Princeton University men; and also to provide a suitable place for Alumni meetings, smokers, etc."

 Buildings

 The building at 1223 was designed by architect Frank Furness; the building at 1221 is believed to have been partly designed by architect Lindley Johnson.
 They were built in the 1890s.

-In 1910 the Princeton Club of Philadelphia moved into the buildings, making alterations in 1915 and 1919 to join the buildings together.
+In 1910, the Princeton Club of Philadelphia moved into the buildings, making alterations in 1915 and 1919 to join the buildings together.
 They left the buildings sometime in the 1970s.

 In 2022, it was reported that the owner of the building was Tiger Building LP.
 Larry Krasner, District Attorney of Philadelphia, held a 40 percent stake in the Tiger Building limited partnership.

 The restaurant Deux Cheminées occupied the buildings from 1988 to 2007.
 Since 2011, the property has been occupied by the restaurant Vedge.